telerik/winforms-docs/installation-and-upgrades/installing-on-your-computer.md

 * Checks the Visual Studio version(s) installed on the machine.
 We currently support Visual Studio 2005, 2008, 2010, 2012, 2013, 2015 and 2017 installations

+	>note R3 2018 SP1 (2018.3.1016) is the latest version where the installer handles VS 2005 and VS 2008.
+After this version, Telerik integration is installed on newer versions of Visual Studio.

 * Installs/adds all Telerik WinForms controls in the toolbox of Visual Studio

 * Installs Telerik UI for WinForms Visual Studio templates